HB9HUS/notes-on-learning-cw/README.md

 When sending from your head, you need to spell out the word you want to send.
 This can take away brain power for the sending.

 Practice this by sending examples QSOs from your head.

+### Common errors and mishaps
+As with receiving, errors happen during sending:
+- the fingers suddenly forget how to send. this can be embarrasing as you just can't get any meaningfull cw out for a moment. if this happens, relax, maybe shake your hand and try to send very deliberate and with clear spacing between the letters.
+- If you need to send an unknown word from your head, you can get confused.
+If, for example, you are in a new QTH, write it down.

 ## Procedures
 ### Abbreviations